Suceava: Air

-Suceava Ștefan cel Mare International Airport - new TWR and main terminal building in 2015.
+Suceava Ștefan cel Mare International Airport – new TWR and main terminal building in 2015.

 Suceava is served by the Suceava International "Ștefan cel Mare" Airport (SCV), located 12 km east of the town centre, in the nearby small town of Salcea.
 The airport initially opened in 1962 when commercial services started with TAROM, the oldest operating Romanian airline.
 In 1963, the runway was paved, and an apron was built.
 Services by TAROM were discontinued in 2001, but resumed in 2004.
 During this period, the airport was only served by Angel Airlines.
 In March 2005, the airport was renamed Ștefan cel Mare Airport, and opened to international traffic.

 In 2013, Suceava International Airport started a plan (worth c. €39 million) to rebuild and extend the old runway of 1800 m, to construct a new control tower and to install a new ILS system.
-In August 2013, the construction works commenced, and on 12 January 2014, the airport closed in order to allow the runway works to resume.
+In August 2013, the construction works commenced, and on 12 January 2014, the airport closed to allow the runway works to resume.
 The old concrete runway was completely removed, and a new asphalt runway was constructed.

 On 25 October 2015, the airport was officially reopened.
 As of 2019, Suceava International Airport had an annual traffic of 430,064 passengers, a local record thus far, making it the 8th busiest airport in Romania.